Applicants Sought for Position of ASEH Executive Director

 For details about the ASEH and its vision for the future, see http://aseh.net/

 Questions may be directed to Chair of the Search Committee, Nancy Langston, at email@example.com.
-The position will start in October 2018, and the successful candidate with work with the current executive director through December 2018.
+The position will start in October 2018, and the successful candidate will work with the current executive director through December 2018.